 I sometimes feel like 2020 fundamentally changed who I am as a person.
 For the first time in ..forever really, I have no goals for the future.
 No plans, no lists.
 Just the other day I told someone, the pandemic “sucked the joy out of my life.”
 I no longer enjoy things I used to.
 I don’t have any hobbies anymore, as strange as it sounds.
 I don’t have life to-do lists.
 I don’t spend time tending to my plants.
 I don’t paint or craft.
 Since Dusk died, I have not been able to read at all.
 When I am not working, I spend my time either sleeping, cooking or watching TV shows on end, many of them reruns, and then call it a day.
 I don’t feel inspired to create.
 And the part that is truly strange is that I am not really bothered by this fugue state.

 I also fell down a deep deep rabbit hole today.
 I was thinking of something that reminded me vaguely of a few lines I was almost sure had made it into one of the fiction posts on the old blog.
-Before I knew it, I had spent this entire Saturday afternoon reading my old blogposts, many personal ramblings but several others made up stories, and thinking wow who is this person?!
+Before I knew it, I had spent this entire Saturday afternoon reading my old blogposts, personal ramblings and several fiction stories, and thinking wow who is this person?!

 Some of my old posts detail adventures from college, and now I am glad I didn’t nuke the old blog because wow.. some of this stuff I have absolutely no memory of saying or doing or feeling.
 It feels like I am peeping into a totally different person’s life.
 Some of the stories I made up, I recognized the elements from.
 In all my fiction stories, there was always something real I wove in, and reading them now I can remember exactly the who and what and where.
 It’s been more than a decade since I wrote all that stuff but I mentally edited all that I was reading now, something that simply comes from experience.
 Hah, look at me all grown up, significantly more mature and refined.